 1. How To Buy A Safe Derma Roller

 A good rule of thumb when buying derma rollers is to compare prices.
 If one is much cheaper than the rest, then it's likely a bad quality roller.
 It's best to buy from a reputable company and an authorized reseller.
-Also, look for the holograph sticker on the case.
+Also, look for the holographic sticker on the case.

-2. What Post Care Products Should You Use?
+2. Post Microneedling Products

-3. How To Sterilize Your Derma Roller
+3. How To Clean Your Dermaroller

 First wash your derma roller carefully in soapy water (dish soap is suitable) and rinse.
 Then soak it in 70% isopropyl alcohol.
 You can also spray your roller with the alcohol, just make sure you thoroughly soak it.

-Start with the smallest needle size and time your treatments accordingly
+The professionals suggest starting with the smallest needle size and time your treatments accordingly;

-0.2/0.25mm = Every other day
+0.2/0.25mm - Every other day

-0.5mm = Once a week
+0.5mm - Once a week

-0.75mm = Every 3 weeks
+0.75mm - Every 3 weeks

-1.0mm = Once a month
+1.0mm - Once a month

-1.5mm = Every 6 weeks
+1.5mm - Once every 6 weeks

-5. What Size Needle Is Best
+5. What Size Needle To Choose?

 6. Step-by-Step Directions

-*DO NOT USE A DERMA ROLLER ON ACTIVE ACNE, RAISED SCARS/KELOID SCARS, RAISED MOLES OR ANY SKIN ABNORMALITIES.
+DO NOT USE A DERMAROLLER ON ACTIVE ACNE, RAISED SCARS/KELOID SCARS, RAISED MOLES OR ANY SKIN ABNORMALITIES.